Useful websites

 • www.mencap.org.uk – Mencap, the charity that supports people with learning disability.

-• www.specialneedsjungle.com – comprehensive website covering Special Educational Needs
+• www.specialneedsjungle.com – comprehensive website covering parent-led information on Special Educational Needs resources and informed opinion concerning children and young people up to age 25.

-• www.factbucks.org.uk – Families and Carers Together in Buckinghamshire is a Buckinghamshire charity
+• www.factbucks.org.uk – Families and Carers Together in Buckinghamshire is a local voice for carers of children with SEND in Bucks

 • Buckinghamshire SENDIAS – this is the Special Educational Needs and Disability Information, Advice and Support (SEND IAS) Service (formerly Parent Partnership).
 This service is free, confidential and impartial.